Dev-Moj/carPrice/README.md

    - Implement machine learning algorithms to calculate the price of cars based on the stored data.

 ## Notes
-- The project currently scrapes data from the Divar API and website, storing it in a MongoDB database.
+- The project currently scrapes data from the x-site API and website, storing it in a MongoDB database.
 However, the machine learning component for calculating car prices is yet to be implemented.

 - Make sure to handle exceptions appropriately, especially during web scraping, to ensure the robustness of the program.